Melba Moore: Music career

-In 1982 Moore signed with Capitol Records and reached the top 5 on the R&B charts with the dance-pop/funk single "Love's Comin' at Ya", which also hit the top 20 in the UK (on EMI America EA 146) and became a sizable hit in some European countries for its post-disco sound and followed by "Mind Up Tonight", which was another top 40 hit in the UK reaching position number 22.
-A string of R&B hits followed, including 1983's "Keepin' My Lover Satisfied" and "Love Me Right", 1984's "Livin' For Your Love", 1985's "Read My Lips"—which later won Moore a third Grammy nomination (for Best Female Rock Vocal Performance), making her just the third black artist after Donna Summer and Michael Jackson to be nominated in the rock category—and 1985's "When You Love Me Like This".
+In 1982, Moore signed with Capitol Records and reached the top 5 on the R&B charts with the dance-pop/funk single "Love's Comin' at Ya", which also hit the top 20 in the UK (on EMI America EA 146) and became a sizable hit in some European countries for its post-disco sound, followed by "Mind Up Tonight", which was another top 40 hit in the UK, reaching position number 22.
+A string of R&B hits followed, including 1983's "Keepin' My Lover Satisfied" and "Love Me Right", 1984's "Livin' For Your Love", 1985's "Read My Lips"—which later earned Moore a third Grammy nomination (for Best Female Rock Vocal Performance), making her just the third black artist after Donna Summer and Michael Jackson to be nominated in the rock category—and 1985's "When You Love Me Like This".

 In 1986, she scored two number 1 R&B hits, including the duet "A Little Bit More" with Freddie Jackson and "Falling".
 She scored other popular R&B hits including "Love the One I'm With (A Lot of Love)" and "It's Been So Long".
-In 1986, Moore also headlined the CBS television sitcom Melba; its debut aired the same night as the Challenger explosion and the show was abruptly cancelled, though five episodes aired that summer.
+That same year, Moore also headlined the CBS television sitcom Melba; its debut aired the same night as the Challenger explosion, and the show was abruptly cancelled, though five episodes aired that summer.
 Her success began to wane as the decade closed, although she managed two further Top 10 R&B hits, "Do You Really (Want My Love)" and "Lift Every Voice and Sing".
 Moore had a starring role in the 1990 horror film Def by Temptation.

 Later career

-Moore returned to Broadway in 1995 landing a part in Les Misérables.
+Moore returned to Broadway in 1995, landing a part in Les Misérables.
 A year later, she started her long-running one-woman show, Sweet Songs of the Soul, later renamed I'm Still Standing.
-In 2003, Moore was featured in the film, The Fighting Temptations, which starred Cuba Gooding, Jr. and Beyoncé Knowles.
+In 2003, Moore was featured in the film The Fighting Temptations, which starred Cuba Gooding Jr. and Beyoncé Knowles.
 In 2007, she landed a role in a production of Ain't Misbehavin'.
-In 2009 independent label Breaking Records released the EP Book of Dreams, in which Moore was featured.
-That same year Moore told her life story on TV-One's Unsung and later that year released her first R&B album in nearly 20 years, a duet with Phil Perry called The Gift of Love.
+In 2009, independent label Breaking Records released the EP Book of Dreams, in which Moore was featured.
+That same year, Moore told her life story on TV-One's Unsung, and later that year, she released her first R&B album in nearly 20 years, a duet with Phil Perry called The Gift of Love.
 Her song "Love Is" debuted on the R&B charts in 2011 at number 87.

 In 2016, Moore released the album Forever Moore.
-Moore has continued to tour and perform since then releasing her album The Day I Turned To You on December 13, 2019 – an album of R&B-inflected gospel music.
+Moore has continued to tour and perform since then, releasing her album The Day I Turned To You on December 13, 2019 – an album of R&B-inflected gospel music.

-In 2021 Moore collaborated with Stone Foundation on the song "Now That You Want Me Back".
+In 2021, Moore collaborated with Stone Foundation on the song "Now That You Want Me Back".

-In 2022, Moore performed in Washington DC in "Roll On", a gospel musical that originally opened with her in 2006.
+In 2022, Moore performed in Washington, D.C., in Roll On, a gospel musical that originally opened with her in 2006.